JamieBort/Portfolio-Website/administrative/fullstack_rebuild_branch_TODO.md

       - Then add the I18y library.

+      - Then do these 2 things together:

-      - Then add the media query library.
+        - Add the media query library.

+        - Add a `English/Español` translate button.

     - Account for the time(s) when the api call doesn't work.
 Or when the server id down.
 Or when github is down.
 Etc.